helio-frota/bblog/content/posts/running-kafka-on-crc.md

 draft: false
 ---

-# Running Kafka on CRC and Ubuntu 20.04
+> Note: CRC version 4.6.6

-> CRC version 4.6.6
+> This post is based on [this blog post](https://medium.com/@osamaahmedtahir17/configure-and-run-kafka-on-local-openshift-cluster-through-code-ready-container-windows-part-2-7c4078a12dfa), but for Ubuntu 20.04 and with the minimal steps/content required to run as possible.

 ```
 crc start -m 20000 -c 6